SlaughterCountyBrewing/SCBEmpHandbook/README.md

 # SCBEmpHandbook

-Employee Handbooks are, by law, not confidential, so don't put anything in here of a confidential manner
+Employee Handbooks are, by law, not confidential, so don't put anything in here of a confidential matter

 # Dependencies